nickbauman/cljgae-template/README.md

 # cljgae-template

-A Leiningen template for creating useful and productive Google App Engine apps in Clojure using the GAE Java SDK (supports 11 and 17 runtimes with bundled services)
+A Leiningen template for creating Google App Engine apps in Clojure using the GAE Java SDK (supports 11 and 17 runtimes with bundled services)

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.nickbauman/cljgae-template.svg)](https://clojars.org/org.clojars.nickbauman/cljgae-template)

+Google App Engine is the first "Serverless" web PaaS the world has ever seen, launched as an opinionated, fully managed service 16 years ago.
+Designed to scale out-of-the-box, with many more features teams would take years to assemble.
+This temaplate is meant to get you started  on appengine with Clojure quickly.

-## Release 1.0.3
+## Release 1.0.3.1

 Leiningen Clojars dependency:

-[org.clojars.nickbauman/cljgae-template "1.0.3"]
+[org.clojars.nickbauman/cljgae-template "1.0.3.1"]

 ## Template Installation